 Photo: william william on Unsplash

-“Our people are working in unprecedented harsher weather conditions such as two snowstorms in Houston, Texas, in the last four years, and this often requires halting operations, which disrupts the supply chain and requires us to work around these disruptions,” she said, adding that having 66 port terminals gives QSL agility, but it’s nevertheless a challenge to redirect cargo.
+“Our people are increasingly working in unprecedented weather conditions.
+Just think of the two winter storms that hit Houston, Texas, in the last four years, or the ever-increasing summer temperatures.
+Each new situation requires a risk analysis and can lead to changes in operations, or even their interruption when necessary.
+These events can destabilize the supply chain and force us to find innovative solutions,” she said, adding that having a network of 66 port terminals gives QSL agility, but it’s nevertheless a challenge to redirect cargo.

 Sarah Favel, CN’s Senior Manager – Sustainability, said climate change is already causing impacts that heighten risk management.
 “We just had a derailment because of the atmospheric river conditions in the Vancouver area,” she noted.